 Federal regulations require the college to have a fair and equitable refund policy for students receiving financial aid who officially or unofficially withdraw from all classes.
-See CGCC's Refund Policy for more information.
+See CGCC's refund policy on page 125 for more information.
 Withdrawing or stopping attendance may result in financial debt for the student and may also make the student ineligible for future financial aid, including loans.
-We strongly urge students to consult with an academic advisor and/or financial aid staff to help them with decisions about withdrawing.
+CGCC strongly urges students to consult with an academic advisor and/or financial aid staff to help them with decisions about withdrawing.